jenkinsci/codesonar-plugin/test/README.md

 * Use packer
 * Use Terraform
 * Configure all common variable like Jenkins home, data dir, etc. in one common place across script, configuration etc.
+* Make a java monitoring setup the trends all relevant data over the complete build time